diskoverdata/diskover-docs/source_files/install_indexers_mac_installer.md

 🔴 &nbsp;You can also see and uniquely select the desired indices by clicking on the **gear icon** at the top right corner, then select [**Indices**](https://docs.diskoverdata.com/diskover_user_guide/#indices).

-🔴 &nbsp;You can schedule regular scans of your index/indices as well as other parameters by clicking on on the **gear icon** at the top right corner,  then select **Task Panel**, then follow [these configuration instructions](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#task-configuration-files).
+🔴 &nbsp;You can schedule regular scans of your index/indices as well as other parameters by clicking on the **gear icon** at the top right corner,  then select **Task Panel**, then follow [these configuration instructions](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#task-configuration-files).

 #### Configure Your Indices